-The LLB Group regards the creditworthiness of a financial asset as being impaired when its recoverable value, which is determined on the basis of a calculation of the present value, is lower than the carrying value.
-The difference between the present value and the carrying value is recognised as a specific allowance.
+The LLB Group regards the creditworthiness of a financial asset as being impaired when its recoverable amount, which is determined on the basis of a calculation of the present value, is lower than the carrying amount.
+The difference between the present value and the carrying amount is recognised as a specific allowance.